snarfed/bridgy/docs/index.rst

-I use the `Datastore Bulk Delete Dataflow template <https://cloud.google.com/dataflow/docs/guides/templates/provided-utilities#datastore-bulk-delete>`__ with a GQL query like this:
+I use the `Datastore Bulk Delete Dataflow template <https://cloud.google.com/dataflow/docs/guides/templates/provided-utilities#datastore-bulk-delete>`__ with a GQL query like this.
+(Update the years below to two years before today.)

 .. code:: sql